-A related issue is the inability of standard general equilibrium models to generate large, time-varying currency risk premia, despite ample evidence that temporal variations in risk are crucial for understanding fluctuations in asset prices.
-Consider a U.S. investor choosing between bonds denominated in dollars or pesos.
+A key question is then as follows.
+Is the rise in UIP premium around such events of policy uncertainty driven by spot depreciations, expected appreciations or higher yields?
+It is important to understand which component drives the increase in the UIP premium as this would imply different narratives for its rise.
+Why is this the case?
+Consider a U.S. investor choosing between bonds denominated in dollars and pesos.
 The return on the peso bond is risky from the perspective of the dollar investor because the exchange rate for the next period is uncertain.
 As a result, the investor may demand a risk premium as compensation for holding the peso bond.
-In logarithmic terms, the risk premium associated with exchange rate risk is equal to the expected log dollar return on the peso bond minus the log dollar return on the dollar-denominated bond (i_t^{US}) , that is:
+In logarithmic terms, the risk premium associated with exchange rate risk is equal to the expected log dollar return on the peso bond $(i_t^{peso} - (s{t+h}^e - s_t))$ minus the log dollar return on the dollar-denominated bond $(i_t^{US})$ , that is: